1215-tech/project-tracker/README.md

 # Personal Project Tracker API
-## Still WIP some features may not work correctly

 A simple API to track projects and their tasks, built with Python, FastAPI, MySQL, and Docker.
 This project was created to demonstrate skills in backend development, database management, and containerization.